Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: Introduction

-Our practical datasets are synthetic, Eurosat, and UC Merced Land Use datasets.
-We compute, first, local effective dimension of our QML networks, that is, real amplitudes and strong entangling N-layer QML networks without data re-uploading layers, on two-class small-scale synthetic and Eurosat datasets since we can compress and represent these small-scale datasets by $3$ and $4$ elements using a classical DL network as proposed by the authors in the article \cite{sozogate}, respectively; here, we generate and use two-class synthetic data including $100$ data points, and each data point is a 3 dimensional vector according to a normal distribution $\mathcal{N}(\mu=0, \sigma=0.5)$.
-For small-scale Eurosat data, we utilize its \emph{annual crop} and \emph{residential} area classes, and this two-class set composes $4,000$ data points each of which is characterized by $64\times 64\times 3$ small-scale elements.
-To validate the relationship between local effective dimension and the performance (e.g., a classification accuracy) of a given QML network, we train, subsequently, our QML networks via quantum transfer learning on the small, large-scale hard-to-classify three-class images, i.e., \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes, of the large-scale UC Merced Land Use dataset.
-Additionally, a dense residential, medium residential, and sparse residential area classification problem meets our two challenges mentioned, because this three-class images consist of only $288$ data points and each image is characterized by $256\times 256\times 3$ large-scale elements \cite{cheng0, cheng1}.
+Our practical datasets are synthetic, Eurosat, and UC Merced Land Use images \cite{cheng0}.
+First, we compute the local effective dimension of our QML networks, that is, real-amplitude and strongly-entangling N-layer QML networks without \emph{data re-uploading} layers, on two-class low-dimensional synthetic and Eurosat datasets since we can compress and represent these low-dimensional datasets by $3$ and $4$ elements using a classical DL network as proposed by \cite{sozogate}, respectively; here, we generated and used two-class synthetic data including $100$ data points, where each data point is a two-dimensional vector drawn from circular data with the error according to a normal distribution $\mathcal{N}(\mu=0, \sigma=1)$.
+For low-dimensional Eurosat data, we utilized its \emph{annual crop} and \emph{residential} area classes, and this two-class set consists of $4,000$ data points, each of which is characterized by $64\times 64\times 3$ low-dimensional elements.
+To validate the relationship between local effective dimension and performance (\emph{i.e.} the classification accuracy) of a given QML network, we trained, subsequently, our QML networks via quantum transfer learning on the small, high-dimensional, and hard-to-classify three-class images, \emph{i.e.} \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes of the high-dimensional UC Merced Land Use dataset.
+Additionally, a \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classification problem meets our two challenges mentioned, because this three-class images consist of only $288$ data points, and each image is characterized by $256\times 256\times 3$ high-dimensional elements \cite{cheng0} and \cite{cheng1}.
+As a quantum simulator, we used a PennyLane Python library for training our QML networks \cite{pennylane}.